-2 Department of Integrative Biology, Program in Ecology, Evolutionary Biology and Behavior, Michigan State University, East Lansing, Michigan, United States of America.
+2 Department of Integrative Biology; Program in Ecology, Evolutionary Biology and Behavior, Michigan State University, East Lansing, Michigan, United States of America.

 Abstract

-1: Understanding how and when environmental factors interact with density dependent internal population regulation remains a fundamental question in ecology.
+1: Understanding how and when environmental factors interact with density dependent population regulation remains a fundamental question in ecology.
 Pinpointing when sustained state changes occur in naturally fluctuating populations has remained unresolved.
-Yet, an analytical approach which allows the identification of timing and magnitude of such changes would advance our understanding and have the potential to direct the management of species of economic or conservation concern.
+An analytical approach which allows the identification of timing and magnitude of such changes, or “regime shifts”, would advance our understanding and have the potential to direct the management of species of economic or conservation concern.

-2: We develop a generalizable tool, the “Regime Shift Detector” for adapting a simple density dependent model to detecting shifts in dynamic regime in population time series data.
-This tool was developed as a suite of functions for examining population time series data for the presence, location, and magnitude of shifts, using an iterative approach to fitting the Ricker model on subsets of the time series, and ranking the fit of the break point combination using model selection.
-We examined the performance of this tool with simulated data and two real-world case studies of involving 20-year population time series datasets documenting species of conservation and economic concern.
+2: We develop a generalizable model, the “Regime Shift Detector” for adapting a simple density dependent model to detecting shifts in the dynamic regime observed in population time series data.
+This model was developed to be used as a generalizable tool comprised of a suite of functions for examining population time series data for the presence, location, and magnitude of shifts, using an iterative approach to fitting the Ricker model on subsets of time series data, and ranking the fit of the break point combination using model selection.
+We examined the performance of this tool with simulated data and two real-world case studies involving 20-year population time series datasets documenting species of conservation and economic concern.

-3: We found that under low sampling error conditions, the regime shift detector tool was able to identify no shift scenarios in approximately 60% of cases, and identify shifts in 1, 2 and 3 break scenarios in ≥80% of cases, although its performance declined as sampling error increased.
-In our case study examining the invasion process of Harmonia axyridis, the regime shift detector identified shifts in population cycling associated with prey availability.
-However, the case study examine population cycling in Monarch butterflies, the regime shift detector tool’s results were more ambiguous, suggesting multiple super-imposed processes were involved in the decline of this species.
+3: We found that under low sampling error conditions, the regime shift detector model accurately identified no shift scenarios in approximately 60% of cases, and identified shifts in 1, 2 and 3 break scenarios in ≥80% of cases, although its performance declined as sampling error increased.
+In our case study examining the invasion process of common name (Harmonia axyridis), the regime shift detector identified shifts in population cycling associated with prey availability.
+However, in the case study examine population cycling in Monarch butterflies, the regime shift detector tool’s results were more ambiguous, suggesting that multiple super-imposed processes are involved in the decline of this species.

-4: When interpreted in the context of known species biology, the regime shift detector script has the potential to aide management decisions and identify, and rank critical drivers of change in a species internal dynamics.
+4: When interpreted in the context of known species biology, the regime shift detector has the potential to aide management decisions and identify and rank critical drivers of change in a species; dynamics.
 In an era of rapid global change affecting species dynamics, it is critical to use tools which allow better understanding of changes to internal regulators of population, and not base management decisions on population numbers alone.

 Introduction

-It is well-established that the dynamics of populations are governed both by internal, biotic rules, and abiotic (or external biotic) influences, leading to roughly equal weighting of stochastic and deterministic forces governing population fluctuation patterns (Bjørnstad and Grenfell 2001).
+Population dynamics are governed both by internal, biotic rules, and abiotic influences, leading to equally important weighting of stochastic and deterministic forces governing population fluctuation patterns (Bjørnstad and Grenfell 2001).
 External perturbations of dynamic population processes can lead to population or trophic regime shifts, where the internal rules that govern a population’s fluctuations transition to another state (Hare and Mantua 2000, Carpenter et al. 2008).
-However, understanding precisely how and when environmental factors interact with density dependent internal population regulation remains a fundamental question in ecology (Sutherland et al. 2013).
+Understanding precisely how and when environmental factors interact with density dependent internal population regulation remains a fundamental challenge in ecology (Sutherland et al. 2013).
 The practical challenge of pinpointing when sustained state changes occur in naturally fluctuating populations has, to date, remained unresolved.
-Yet, an analytical approach which allows the identification of timing and magnitude of such changes would advance our understanding and have the potential to direct the management of species of economic or conservation concern.
+An analytical approach which allows identification of timing and magnitude of regime shifts would advance our understanding and have the potential to direct the management of species of economic or conservation concern.